Resources

 3. Upgrading your attic insulation solves (or prevents) a variety of homeowner issues

-If you still aren’t convinced that attic insulation upgrades are an excellent idea, get this— attic insulation can help solve common homeowner problems, including:
+If you still aren’t convinced that attic insulation upgrades are an excellent idea, get this—attic insulation can help solve common homeowner problems, including:

-And that’s just naming a few!
-Proper attic insulation can reduce moisture issues in your home, make your roof last longer, and extend your HVAC system lifespan, and more.
+Proper attic insulation can reduce moisture in your home, make your roof last longer, extend your HVAC system lifespan, and more!

 When to upgrade attic insulation

-Here are a few signs you may need new attic insulation:
+Signs you may need new attic insulation:

 • Increase in the amount of dust in your home